nunobrum/PyLTSpice/doc/modules/run_simulations.rst

 Running Simulations
 ===================

 The class :py:class:`PyLTSpice.SimRunner` allows launching LTSpice simulations from a Python script, thus allowing to overcome the 3 dimensions STEP limitation on LTSpice, update resistor values, or component models.
+It also allows to simulate several simulations in parallel, thus speeding up the time a set of simulations would take.

 The class :py:class:`PyLTSpice.SpiceEditor` described in :doc:`read_netlist` allows to modify the netlist.